 Short Term Rental – With sites like AirBnb, short-term rentals are becoming more and more in demand.
 Travelers don’t necessarily want to stay in a hotel, and even businesses are using short-term rentals to house their employees that are working remotely for any length of time.
 These types of rentals are almost always furnished, and rent at a higher price per day than it would cost for someone to stay in a hotel.
 This area is constantly changing and there are risks involved so it is important to do plenty of research before jumping into this.
 Also, if you are doing this in a condo, many condos are starting to crack down on short-term rentals and not permitting them to operate in certain condo buildings.

 These are just some of the investment options, but there are plenty more depending on your situation.
-If you’d like to discuss more options and get a list of the current investment opportunities in Toronto, contact me today (information at the bottom of this page).
+If you’d like to discuss more options and get a list of the current investment opportunities in Toronto, contact me today.
 I have helped clients with buying and selling pre-construction condos, resale condos, commercial properties and multi residential and can help you select the best investment based on your own situation.